This Easter, we were invited to review the Jumeirah Beach Hotel, a family-friendly 5 star hotel, as part of our visit to Dubai with Dubai Tourism.

 Breakfast at the hotel is also served buffet style, and there are plenty of other options available.
 It was a bit chaotic and busy, so we grabbed a quick bite and then took a walk along the beach, to check out the sea and visit the hotel’s six swimming pools.

 To Flea’s great disappointment, we didn’t have any free time at this hotel on our short trip – with all the pools, and a huge variety of water sports lessons available on the beach, this place is certainly set up to keep families entertained.

 Perhaps most excitingly, the Jumeirah Beach Hotel is right next to the Wild Wadi water park, and guests at the hotel have free, unlimited access to the water park.

 I’ve written about our visit to the water park here already, so won’t go into too much detail here.
 Suffice to say it’s a fab, clean, safe water park with plenty to do for the whole family.
 We loved it, and I can imagine that if we stayed at the hotel for longer, we’d spend half our week at the water park!

 Overall, I thought the Jumeirah Beach Hotel was a very impressive, family-friendly hotel.

 For my tastes, it was probably a little bit on the loud and hectic side.
 When you’re travelling with small children, though, that’s not a bad thing – it’s lovely to see that children are genuinely welcomed here, and not simply tolerated.

 We stayed at Jumeirah Beach Hotel as guests of Visit Dubai.
-An Ocean Superior Room at the Jumeirah Beach Hotel in summer 2016 costs 1900 dirham (£350) per night, including free access to the private beach and the adjoining Wild Wadi water park.
+An Ocean Superior Room at the Jumeirah Beach Hotel costs 1900 dirham (£350) per night, including free access to the private beach and the adjoining Wild Wadi water park.
 For further information see the Jumeirah website.